 An initial consultation with your Specialist Plastic Surgeon will cost approximately $185 and take about 30-45 minutes.
 If a Medicare item applies to your potential procedure then you will be entitled to a rebate from Medicare of approximately $75, providing you have a written referral from your GP or specialist.
 GP referrals are valid for 12 months and specialist referrals for 3 months.

-Your Specialist Plastic Surgeon will provide an indication of the likely procedure costs with you, which will include your surgeon’s fee, anaesthetist’s fees and hospital and theatre fees.
+Your Specialist Plastic Surgeon will provide an indication of the likely costs, such as your surgeon’s fee, anaesthetist’s fees and hospital and theatre fees.
 Your surgeon’s fee includes all post-operative care and nurse dressings.
-Pricing of your surgeon’s fee will vary from case to case but an indicative range is $3,000 to $5,000 excluding GST.
+Pricing will vary from case to case, but an indicative range of your surgeon’s fee is $3,000 to $5,000 excluding GST.
+Anaesthetist, hospital and theatre fees are additional.

 A good starting point is to book a consultation with one of our experienced team at Assure Cosmetic Centre.
 You will have the opportunity to discuss your concerns and ask questions.
 You will be provided with detailed information regarding the treatments or procedures that can help you, the expected outcomes, and the costs involved.
 Click here to make an appointment.